mvpcortes/jersey-mvc-jasper/README.md

 jersey-mvc-jasper
 =================

-Jersey Teplate Processo to integrate Jasper, generating PDF files
+Jersey Teplate Processo to integrate Jasper, generating PDF files.

+I am using the https://github.com/jersey/jersey/tree/master/ext/mvc-freemarker like base to this project.